jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 Please fully connect the PulseSensor to the MCU now.

-Next we will connect the Vibration Motor Board as shown below:
+Now you will connect the Vibration Motor Board as shown below:

 <br>
 <div align="center">